cmgoffena13/DE-Capstone-Portfolio-2/README.md

   |> pivot(rowKey:["_time"], columnKey: ["_field"], valueColumn: "_value")
   |> keep(columns: ["_time", "webTitle", "webUrl"])
 ```

+I also ended up adding a table below the graph so it is easy to quickly see all the articles that came out and give the URLs for more deep-dives.

 ## Deployment
 For deployment, Kafka and Flink were pushed off onto Confluent.
 I deployed the producer/website to an AWS EC2 instance and had it send messages to Kafka, processed through serverless Flink, and then inserted into InfluxDB on the same EC2 instance.
 I could then view the Grafana dashboard by using ssh and linking the grafana port to my local port.